lukeweston1234/legato/README.md

 - We likely can use an interior graph rate, and do block rate adapting similar to some other solutions (maybe three latency levels?).
 - Ports likely don't need to be tied to generic array.
 This is making it annoying to say spawn an N channel node.
 - Framesize trait is a bit gross.
 Perhaps there is a better way, I am especially grossed out by the Prod and Mul bounds.
 - Do we add an FFT node?
 Or, should we assume that users can use their own FFT library?
-I kind of like the second, in MaxMSP
+I kind of like the second, in MaxMSP I thought it was awkward except for visualizations.